Skip to content

 Before you begin implementation, ensure you have these items in place:

-• Executive sponsor committed with budget approval
+• Executive sponsor committed, with budget and a one-week decision SLA

-• Acceptable use policy template reviewed with Legal
+• Acceptable use policy reviewed with legal

 Step-by-Step Guide